Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature: Graph Representation Learning with Graph Neural Networks

 CNN-based RGNNs, on the other hand, abandon the idea of keeping a memory and instead use a CNN jointly with a graph convolution operator to capture temporal and spatial information at the same time.
 Their advantage over RNN-based RGNNs is that they do not require backpropagation through time for gradient computation.
 The idea is that for each node $v$ in the input graph, a 1D-CNN is applied and temporal information from previous states of the node is aggregated.
 Next, a graph convolutional layer is applied on the aggregated temporal information to aggregate spatial information.
 This process is repeated for each layer.

-\citep{yu2017spatio} propose Spatio-Temporal Graph Convolutional Networks (STGCN), which uses a 1D-CNN alongside the ChebNet convolutional layer.
 Graph WaveNet \citep{wu2019graph} introduces a framework with a self-adaptive adjacency matrix.
 This allows Graph WaveNet to learn latent structures, which can help discover implicit temporal dependencies between nodes in the graph.
 Lastly, \citep{guo2019attention} introduce an Attention based Spatial-Temporal Graph Convolutional Network (ASTGCN) to solve traffic flow forecasting problems.
 ASTGCN builds on STGCN by introducing attention mechanisms both for spatial and temporal aggregation.
 This allows ASTGCN to outperform state-of-the-art baselines on real-world datasets from the Caltrans performance measurement system.